group-butler/GroupButler/README.md

 ##Credits
 Topkecleon, for the original bot.lua and bindings.lua

-Iman Daneshi and tiago Danin, because I like to take a look to Jack sometimes :^).
+Iman Daneshi and Tiago Danin, because I like to take a look to Jack sometimes :^).
 Same for Yago Pérez and his telegram-bot

 Lucas Montuano, for helping me a lot in the debugging of the bot